 - ½ oz lemon juice

 - Garnish: fresh or dried pineapple garnish, mint, and a cherry or two

-- Combine the bourbon, orgeat, pineapple juice, and lemon juice with the tiki bitters in the mixing tin.
-Next, fill with ice and shake for another 30 seconds to a minute.
+- Combine the bourbon, orgeat, allspice dram, pineapple juice, and lemon juice with the tiki bitters in the mixing tin.
+Next, fill with ice and shake 10-12 seconds.
 Strain into a coupe glass or over ice in a rocks glass, depending on how fancy you want to be.
 Garnish with pineapple and mint if it’s in season.
 Add a cherry or two if it suits you.